stokkes/plex_rcs/README.md

 _**Coming soon**_

-1. Edit the included `plex_rcs.service` file and change the path to where the `plex_rcs.sh` file is located
+1. Edit the included `plex_rcs.service` file and change the path to where the `plex_rcs.py` file is located
 2. Copy the systemd file to `/etc/systemd/service`: `sudo cp plex_rcs.service /etc/systemd/service`
 3. Reload systemd: `sudo systemctl daemon-reload`
 4. Enable the service [auto-starts on boot]: `sudo systemctl enable plex_rcs`